tirimid/escl/README.md

 authenticate with
 2. Giving those users root privileges when run

+The point of escl is that it is utterly dependency-free (except for certain POSIX standard functions and libcypt, which should be available on effectively every Linux system ever).
+Its allowed users and passwords are stored separately from all other programs, so you can easily drag-and-drop it in and out of any system without being afraid of breaking something.

 ## Dependencies
 Software / system dependencies are:
 * A shell environment for execution